-- Humiliation Conga: Bernard discovers that Byron didn't kill Chater just after he's touted his new discovery ("I was on The Breakfast Hour!"), is obliged to admit his mistake in an open letter in the newspaper, is forced to have his picture taken for the newspaper for a separate event (though it will probably appear in the same edition), and is finally caught in flagrante delicto in the hermitage with Chloe.
+- Humiliation Conga: Bernard discovers that Byron didn't kill Chater just after he's touted his new discovery ("I was on The Breakfast Hour!"), is obliged to admit his mistake in an open letter in The Times, is forced to have his picture taken for the local newspaper for a separate event (that the national press will probably pick up on), and is finally caught in flagrante delicto in the hermitage with Chloe.

 - Identical Grandson: Augustus and Gus (though there is a possibility they are intended to be the same character)